-Continuing our journey and we head for the Sherwood Forest Visitor Centre in Edwinstowe.
+Continuing our journey we head for the Sherwood Forest Visitor Centre in Edwinstowe.

-The Visitor Centre is a shop and coffee shop run by the RSPB, and the starting point for many trails heading off into the forest and to the Major Oak tree (more on that to follow!)
+The Visitor Centre has a shop and coffee shop run by the RSPB, and is the starting point for many trails heading off into the forest and to the Major Oak tree (more on that to follow!)

 Trail maps are available in the shop and online, and we opt for the Giant’s Trail… the shortest trail but taking in some of the century’s old oak trees on the way to the Major Oak